juergenweb/FrontendLoginRegister/README.md

 - Select, which fields of the user template should be displayed on the registration and profile forms (beside the mandatory fields).
 Fields and order can be changed via drag and drop functionality
 - Offer users the possibility to delete their account in the members area using a deletion link with a time expiration
 - Customize the texts of the emails that will be sent by this module
 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
-CAPTCHA, various security settings,...)
+CAPTCHA, various security settings, support for UIKit and Bootstrap framework, ...)
 - Support for SeoMaestro if installed
 - Lock accounts if suspicious login attempts are made
 - Allow users to upload a profile image for their account